 Local school board codes of student conduct, in accordance with § 22.1-279.6.B. of the Code, are required to prohibit hazing and to cite “the provisions of § 18.2-56., which defines and prohibits hazing and imposes a Class 1 misdemeanor penalty for violations; i.e., confinement in jail for not more than 12 months and a fine of not more than $2,500, either or both.”

+Internet Safety

-Student conduct policy related to computer use should be developed in accordance with information provided
+Student conduct policy related to computer use should be developed in accordance with information provided on the Department of Education website.

 In its 2006 Session, the General Assembly amended § 22.1-70.2. of the Code to require school divisions to add to their acceptable use policies a component on Internet safety for students that is integrated with a school division’s instructional program.

+With the advent of the Coronavirus pandemic in 2020, it became important for school divisions to clarify that the virtual classroom is considered a school activity and that the expectations for behavior in student codes of conduct apply in the virtual classroom setting.
+Some divisions developed specific guidance for students and families.
+Resources are available at Virginia Department of Education’s Guidelines and Resources for Internet Safety in Schools.

 The 2009 General Assembly amended § 22.1-279.6 of the Code to include the inappropriate “use of electronic means for purposes of bullying, harassment, and intimidation....”